derektypist/project-euler-065/README.md

 Find the sum of the digits in the numerator of the nth convergent of the continued fraction for e.

 Information at [Project Euler 065](https://projecteuler.net/problem=65)

+## UX

+**User Stories**

+As a user, I expect the function `convergentsOfE(10)` to return a number.

+As a user, I expect the function `convergentsOfE(10)` to return 17.

+As a user, I expect the function `convergentsOfE(30)` to return 53.

+As a user, I expect the function `convergentsOfE(50)` to return 91.

+As a user, I expect the function `convergentsOfE(70)` to return 169.

+As a user, I expect the function `convergentsOfE(100)` to return 272.

+User Stories on function `convergentsOfE(n)` taken from [FreeCodeCamp - Coding Interview Prep - Project Euler 065](https://www.freecodecamp.org/learn/coding-interview-prep/project-euler/problem-65-convergents-of-e)

+**Information Architecture**

+The function `convergentsOfE(n)` returns a number, where n is a number between 1 and 100.